ethlsn/ethlsn/README.md

 - 👋 Hi, I’m @ethlsn
-- 👀 I’m interested in Data Engineering, Data Science, Artificial Intelligence and Digital (Health) Innovations
+- 👀 I’m interested in Data & Analytics Engineering, Data Science, Artificial Intelligence and Digital (Health) Innovations
 - 🌱 I’m currently learning more about Data Engineering and Azure
-- 💞️ I’m looking to collaborate on Data Engineering
+- 💞️ I’m looking to collaborate on Data Engineering or Analytics Engineering

 <!---